denten-books/plain-text/3-format.md

 subsumed under the broader idea of "smart contracts."
-In his seminal article on "Formalizing and Securing Relationships in Public Networks," Nick Szabo explained that "smart contracts combine protocols, user interfaces, and promises expressed via those interfaces to formalize and secure relationships over computer networks" [@szabo_formalizing_1997].
+In his seminal article on "Formalizing and Securing Relationships in Public Networks," Nick Szabo explained that "smart contracts combine protocols, user interfaces, and promises expressed via those interfaces, to formalize and secure relationships over computer networks" [@szabo_formalizing_1997].
 Clark, CITED, and Szabo were instrumental in the rise of smart contracts in the 1990s in an attempt to redress the fading efficacy of legal copyright protections.[^ln3-smart]